- Climbing Expeditions

 Once we reach the ice we will ski and travel over this incredible and challenging terrain for approximately 7 days to reach the North Pole.
 We will spend the last night camping on the slowly drifting ice at the pole and await our helicopter return flight to Barneo.
 A celebration awaits us in the relative comforts of Barneo!
 From here we pack our things and then catch a flight back to Longyearben.

 This expedition will be managed and guided by polar explorer Eric Larsen in addition to our other highly qualified polar staff who will guide as well.
 Eric was elected as one of Outside Magazine's Eco All Stars in 2008.
-In 2006, Eric and Lonnie Dupre completed the first ever summer finish expedition to the North Pole.
+In 2006, Eric completed the first ever summer finish expedition to the North Pole.
 He successfully led his first expedition to the South Pole in 2008.
 In November 2009, Eric returned to Antarctica for the first leg of his world record Save the Poles expedition attempting to become the first person to reach "all 3 poles in a single year".
 This time he completed a 750-mile ski traverse to the geographic South Pole then two short months later he was at the northern Ellesmere Island for a North Pole expedition.
 His international team reached the North Pole 51 days later on Earth Day April 22, 2010.
-He reached the summit of Mt.
-Everest in Fall of 2010 becoming the first person to ever complete the "3 poles" in a single year.
+Eric and Mountain Professionals Director Ryan Waters completed a full length unsupported North Pole Expedition from Cape Discovery in 2014.

 We will have a comprehensive logistics and safety network to support our journey, but it is very important that participants should be prepared for a demanding trip.
 Depending on the group's abilities and snow and ice conditions, this trip will take around 7 days to cover the distance to the pole.
 We will encounter extreme cold and participants will be required to help in all aspects of travel and camp set up.
 Each individual will need to pull a 40 kg. sled across frozen and rugged ice surface for a full day.